sveltejs/sapper-template/README.md

 import { files } from '@sapper/service-worker';
 ```

-If you have static files you do not want to cache, you should exclude them from this list.
+If you have static files you do not want to cache, you should exclude them from this list after importing it (and before passing it to `cache.addAll`).

 Static files are served using [sirv](https://github.com/lukeed/sirv).